wangjianli123/wangjianli123.github.io/pages/1_homepage.md

 ### News

+* 2020.8.10: One paper "Hyperspectral Denoising Using Unsupervised Disentangled Spatio-Spectral Deep Priors" has been accepted by _**IEEE Transactions on Geoscience and Remote Sensing**_.

 * 2020.3.17: One paper "Hyperspectral Denoising via Global Tensor Ring Decomposition and Local Unsupervised Deep Image Prior" has been accepted by _**IGARSS 2021**_.

 * 2020.2.18: One paper "Multi-Dimensional Visual Data Completion via Low-Rank Tensor Representation Under Coupled Transform" has been accepted by _**IEEE Transactions on Image Processing**_.